 - Provides assistance for housebound benefits

-- Assist surviving spouse with burial, disability indemnity compensation and widow pension
+- Assist surviving spouse with burial, disability indemnity compensation and survivor pension

 Veteran Assistance Fund